Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 You can verify whether the container image is generated as well using docker

 command line (CLI).
-Output looks similar to the following example:
+The output looks similar to the following example:

-Push the container images to ACR by using the following command:
+Push the container images to the container registry by using the following command:

 export TODO_QUARKUS_TAG=$(docker images | grep todo-quarkus-aks | head -n1 | cut -d " " -f1)